MohammadAfzalAmir/Deep-Seek/README.md

   Their LLMs are used for NLP tasks (text analysis, summarization, chatbots).

   Research on model efficiency aligns with trends in scalable machine learning.

+2. DeepSeek-R1 (AI Assistant)

+ㆍA conversational AI assistant developed by DeepSeek, designed for tasks like:

+   Answering technical questions.

+   Assisting with coding, data analysis, and research.

+   Providing insights for decision-making.